Social Sciences Pre-Summer 2012

 - Any of the following Barnard psychology courses:

-Course List Code Title Points PSYC BC1001 Introduction to Psychology PSYC BC1123 Psychology of Personality PSYC BC1125 Psychology of Personality PSYC BC1136 Social Psychology PSYC BC1138 Social Psychology PSYC BC2134 Educational Psychology PSYC BC2141 Abnormal Psychology PSYC BC2151 Organizational Psychology PSYC BC2156 Introduction to Clinical Psychology PSYC BC2158 PSYC BC3152 Psychological Aspects of Human Sexuality PSYC BC3153 Psychology and Women PSYC BC3155 Psychology and Law PSYC BC3162 Introduction to Cultural Psychology PSYC BC3165 The Social Self PSYC BC3166 Social Conflict PSYC BC3170 Introduction to Psychoanalysis PSYC BC3177 PSYC BC3373 Health Psychology PSYC BC3379 Psychology of Stereotyping and Prejudice PSYC BC3382 Adolescent Psychology PSYC BC3465 Field Work and Research Seminar: The Barnard Toddler Center PSYC BC3466 Field Work and Research Seminar: The Barnard Toddler Center PSYC BC3473 Field Work Seminar in Psychological Services and Counseling
+Course List Code Title Points PSYC BC1001 Introduction to Psychology PSYC BC1123 Psychology of Personality PSYC BC1125 Psychology of Personality PSYC BC1136 Social Psychology PSYC BC1138 Social Psychology PSYC BC2134 Educational Psychology PSYC BC2141 Abnormal Psychology PSYC BC2151 Organizational Psychology PSYC BC2156 Clinical Psychology PSYC BC2177 Psychology of Drug Use and Abuse (formerly PSYC BC3177) PSYC BC3152 Psychological Aspects of Human Sexuality PSYC BC3153 Psychology and Women PSYC BC3155 Psychology and Law PSYC BC3158 Human Motivation (formerly PSYC BC2158) PSYC BC3162 Introduction to Cultural Psychology PSYC BC3165 The Social Self PSYC BC3166 Social Conflict PSYC BC3170 Introduction to Psychoanalysis PSYC BC3373 Health Psychology PSYC BC3379 Psychology of Stereotyping and Prejudice PSYC BC3382 Adolescent Psychology PSYC BC3465 Field Work and Research Seminar: The Barnard Toddler Center PSYC BC3466 Field Work and Research Seminar: The Barnard Toddler Center PSYC BC3473 Clinical Field Practicum

-- (SDEV W2300); check with your advisor about other courses listed under this interdisciplinary program that may fulfill the social sciences requirement
+- Challenges of Sustainable Development (SDEV UN2300); check with your advisor about other courses listed under this interdisciplinary program that may fulfill the social sciences requirement

 The following interdisciplinary programs offer courses in both humanities and social sciences.
 GS advisors must determine the appropriate category for a course when taken to satisfy a core requirement.